Holistic Treatments for Gum Disease

 Gingivitis

 In its early stage, gum disease is often referred to as gingivitis, an infection of bacteria in the gums caused by plaque buildup on teeth.
 If plaque isn’t properly removed, it will build up at the gum line and can result in inflammation of the gums.
-Gingivitis is a condition that needs to be addressed immediately at the first sign of a problem; It is characterized by swollen, red, bleeding, or receding gum.
+Gingivitis is a condition that needs to be addressed immediately at the first sign of a problem; It is characterized by swollen, red, bleeding, or receding gums.
+Gingivitis is reversible with professional treatment and good oral home care.
 If left untreated, it can lead to severe periodontitis (periodontal infection), which could ultimately lead to gum surgery or destroy the bone surrounding your teeth and may cause you to lose your teeth.
-Aria Dental utilizes the latest technique and proven ways to help our patients to eliminate gingivitis and associated chronic inflammation.
-The treatment usually involves deep cleaning or root planning along with local antibiotic agents. ozone therapy, or gum laser treatments.
+Aria Dental utilizes the latest techniques and proven holistic ways to help our patients eliminate gingivitis and associated chronic inflammation.
+The treatment usually involves deep cleaning (scaling or root planing) with options of ozone therapy and gum laser treatments.

 Periodontitis